priamus-lab/ReFuse/tutorials/main_tutorial.md

 ## Build and Push Docker Image
 1. Build image using Dockerfile in "docker" folder
-2. Push image on AWS ECR (or DockerHub)
+2. Push image on AWS ECR (or DockerHub).
+For AWS ECR you can follow instruction provided by AWS ECR inside the AWS Console GUI.

 ## Deploy Prefect Kubernetes Agent
 TODO